 IRS TAX RETURN TRANSCRIPT: A detailed document obtained from the Internal Revenue Service which lists most line items from your tax return (Form 1040, 1040A or 1040EZ) as it was originally filed, including any accompanying forms and schedules.

-LEAVE OF ABSENCE: LOA; a temporary interruption in a student’s enrollment; a student on an approved LOA is not considered withdrawn and no Return of Title IV calculation is necessary unless the student fails to return from LOA.
-If the student fails to return, a Return of Title IV calculation is performed based on the date the student began the LOA.
+LEAVE OF ABSENCE: LOA; a temporary interruption in a student’s enrollment.
+For aid purposes, a Return of Title IV calculation is necessary, based on the date the student began the LOA.
 During a period of an approved LOA, for loan repayment purposes, a student is considered in-school.
 Failure to return from LOA requires the school to update a student’s last date of attendance to the date the LOA began, and depending on the length of the LOA, this could significantly impact the student’s grace period and/or repayment timeline.

 LENDER: a financial institution (ED, a bank, credit union, or sometimes a school) that provides the funds for students and parents to borrow educational loans